woodpecker.comwoodpecker.com woodpecker.com

 Those Pesky Mega-Stars

 Burns couldn’t avoid noticing the gag reaction that the country music community periodically had when they realized how far they had swung away from their humble and rural roots in their zeal to sell, and therefore needed less shiny & slick and more down-home.
 Garth Brooks obviously got the formula just right in balancing the aw-shucks with on-stage pyrotechnics and mega-business.
 Kenny Rogers, Glen Campbell and John Denver were all wildly successful singers (all raised in the South) who topped the country charts and crossed over into pop music, sold boatloads of records and tickets and filled arenas, but Burns largely ignored them, as well as Shania Twain, who sold as many records in the country genre as anyone, most of which landed after 1996.
-Rogers and Twain are the only ones of those four still alive, and should have been featured and interviewed, though Twain was a Canadian (born Eilleen Edwards) and quite "pop," with zero obvious connections to the rural Southern roots myth, and it was understood that Rogers probably belonged in Vegas more than Nashville, though he seemed to be the King of Music City for a while and might have made the best-selling country album of all time.
+Rogers and Twain are the only ones of those four still alive, and should have been featured and interviewed, though Twain was a Canadian (born Eilleen Edwards) and quite "pop," with zero obvious connections to the rural Southern roots myths.
+It was understood but not spoken that Rogers probably belonged in Vegas more than Nashville, though he seemed to be the King of Music City for a while and might have made the best-selling country album of all time.

-John Denver had three #1 albums, eleven in the Top 10, 36 songs on the charts, and won the CMA Entertainer of the Year and Favorite Male Artist, and was possibly the top-selling artist of the 1970s of any genre, yet he got about 10 seconds in the film, mostly showing drunk CMA awards host Charlie Rich setting fire to the envelope with Denver’s name at the awards show, while Denver watched slack-jawed on satellite feed while on tour in Australia.
+John Denver had three #1 albums, eleven in the Top 10, 36 songs on the charts, and won the CMA Entertainer of the Year and Favorite Male Artist, and was possibly the top-selling artist of the 1970s of any genre, yet he got about 10 seconds in the film, mostly showing drunk CMA awards host Charlie Rich setting fire to the envelope with Denver’s name at the awards show, with Denver watching slack-jawed on satellite feed while on tour in Australia.
 (It probably never occurred to him or his management that he would win and should have been there.)
 Burns made a big point of talking about how anxious Nashville was to expand its markets and constantly sell more music, but the year before the Denver Incident there was an almost equal amount of outrage when Olivia Newton-John won CMA Female Vocalist of the Year.
 Under-discussed were those darker things– country music’s soul-searching looks in the mirror, its deep rivalries, divisions and insular factions in the Nashville business establishment, together with the ongoing efforts to keep local control of the money as the market grew.

 Since so much of the film was about money-making, some of the questions I have about it are whether or not there was money involved in deciding what songs to feature.
 How much of what Burns does is affected by the need to pay his bills, since there has to be a business aspect to documentary-making?
 Did Burns pay the song owners and owners of the video clips or did they pay him for the publicity?
 Were there songs or artists he would have liked to feature but couldn’t afford or get permission to use?
 I’d like to watch a documentary or 'behind-the-scenes' about the making of this documentary, and find out who was too prickly to talk to or what failed to materialize.
 There were an impressive group of contributors and commentators, though virtually all of them had a personal financial stake in the subject matter.